 As the famous Darwin saying goes: “It is not the strongest of the species that survive, but the most adaptable”.
-Large corporations have taken steps towards being more agile and adapting to the rapid pace of digitization by improving their oftentimes long innovation processes and giving more autonomy to employees.
-Also, building internal startups or closely cooperating with external ones count as common adaptation mechanisms of innovation leaders.
+Large corporations have taken steps towards being more agile and adapting to the rapid pace of digitization.
+Companies try to improve their long innovation processes and give more autonomy to employees.
+Building internal startups or closely cooperating with external ones count as a common adaptation mechanism of innovation leaders.
 Large corporations can garner the advantages of internal startups promptly by supporting them through existing resources and customers.

 You probably have heard of Jeff Bezos’ “two pizza rule” – one of the most common best practices in this field.
 The idea behind the concept is that every team needs to be small enough to be fed by two pizzas.
 By keeping team sizes small and dynamic, Amazon has developed a nimble tactic into everything they do, focused on two aims: efficiency and scalability.

-Digital innovation is taking over and brings innovation management to a whole new level.
+Digitalization brings innovation management to a whole new level.
 Companies have already started linking innovation to data analytics to solve a variety of problems.
-In fact, BCG’s “The Most Innovative Companies 2018” report highlights that since 2014 digital innovation (especially with a focus on big data analytics, fast adoption of new technologies, mobile products, and capabilities, and digital design) has grown greatly in importance.
+In fact, BCG’s “The Most Innovative Companies 2018” report highlights that since 2014 digital innovation (especially with a focus on big data analytics, fast adoption of new technologies, mobile products and capabilities, and digital design) has grown greatly in importance.
 More than half of the interviewees stated that their companies use data analytics for a variety of purposes connected with innovation, including identifying new areas of exploration, getting input for idea generation, discovering trends, identifying strategic fields of action and pursuing technology roadmaps.